This is a visual tutorial about how to use my favorite color generator, font generator, and logo generator.

 Ok, let’s jump in..

-You will be able to search for fonts, or you can search for fonts and choose from other suggested fonts.
-The fonts will appear from most to least like the selected font.
+The order of fonts will appear from most to least like the selected font.

-Keep on generating fonts until you find the combination that you love.
-Click on the name of the font to open it up and download it from Google Fonts!
+Keep generating font pairings until you find the combination you love.
+Click on the name of the font to open it up and download it from Google Fonts.

 This is NOT the be all end all of logos for sure.
 However, if you are just starting out and need a jumping off point then it’s a great tool to use!